 Introduction to Project Management

 Sarah felt she had struck gold hiring Jez.
-As well as being PMP certified, he had worked in small online companies previously.
+As well as being PMP certified, he had previously worked in small online companies.
 And best of all, he was a big Warhammer fan.
-He introduced a simple Project Management structure with four sections: Initiating, Planning, Executing and Control, and Closing.
+He introduced a simple Business Project Management structure with four sections: Initiating, Planning, Executing and Control, and Closing.

 Jez started with Project Initiation.
-There was some initial push-back from the marketing team, who felt that the project was already well underway and this felt like a backward step.
+There was some initial push-back from the marketing team, who felt that the project was already well underway, and this felt like a backward step.
 But with Jez’s calm demeanor and Sarah’s full backing (she was now, in Jez’s parlance, his ‘Project Sponsor’), he managed to get all of the key players into one room.
-He introduced something called BOSCARD, a mnemonic that, despite being oddly hard to remember, helped the team collaboratively agree on a Terms of Reference for the Project.
+He introduced something called BOSCARD, a mnemonic that, despite being oddly hard to remember, helped the team collaboratively agree on Terms of Reference for the project.
 The workshop was not without its hiccoughs.
-At one point Jez asked whether there was a business case for the project, a question that simultaneously earned him appreciative looks from the financial controller and daggers from everyone else.
-“We don’t need a business case, we already know it is the right thing to do”, came their response.
+At one point, Jez asked whether there was a business case for the project.
+This question simultaneously earned him appreciative looks from the financial controller and daggers from everyone else.
+“We don’t need a business case; we already know it is the right thing to do,” came their response.
 Jez couldn’t help but think they were trying to initiate some kind of Jedi mind trick on him.
 It wasn’t going to work.

 Jez explained.
-If you don’t have a business case, how will you know the project has been a success?
-“As project manager, I will be able to tell you how much you have spent and whether you have delivered everything you planned to deliver, but 6-12 months after the project is done, you’ll want to critically assess the success of the project.
-And at that point, it won’t be about milestones and deliverables, it will be about whether we achieved what were shooting for upfront.”.
+How will you know the project has succeeded if you don’t have a business case?
+“As the project manager, I will be able to tell you how much you have spent and whether you have delivered everything you planned to deliver, but 6-12 months after the project is done, you’ll want to assess the success of the project critically.
+And at that point, it won’t be about milestones and deliverables; it will be about whether we achieved what were shooting for upfront.”.
 Everyone agreed that he was right, and further sessions were hastily arranged.

 Despite being hard work to produce, the business case and the terms of reference proved invaluable.
-They were used by Jez to introduce people to WHY the project existed, and WHAT benefits it was setting out to achieve.
-Jez took time to share this news with everyone connected to the project (people he referred to as project stakeholders).
+Jez used them to introduce people to WHY the project existed and WHAT benefits it was setting out to achieve.
+Jez took the time to share this news with everyone connected to the project (people he referred to as project stakeholders).

 Planning was where things got challenging.
-Despite everyone insiting the project was simple, it felt to Jez that everyone was only seeing a small part of the bigger picture.
+Despite everyone insisting the project was simple, it felt to Jez that everyone was only seeing a small part of the bigger picture.
 He explained this to them using the analogy of a group of blind men coming across an elephant for the first time (link in case you are unfamiliar with it: https://en.wikipedia.org/wiki/Blind_men_and_an_elephant).
-He organised a planning session where everyone could articulate the work that would need to be done on the project, and build what Jez called a Work Breakdown Structure with post-it notes on the office wall.
-When it was done, it looked like an organization chart, but detailed everything that would need to happen, from finance changes, warehouse modifications, to website changes and changes to the staff bonus targets.
+He organized a planning session where everyone could articulate the work that would need to be done on the project and build what Jez called a Work Breakdown Structure with post-it notes on the office wall.
+When it was done, it looked like an organization chart but detailed everything that would need to happen, from finance and warehouse modifications to website changes and changes to the staff bonus targets.

 People Deliver Projects

-For the first time, the whole team could see the entirity of the task ahead of them.
-There was quiet in the room for a moment, before murmurings rose about how much work there was, how it was ‘too much’ and how they ‘couldn’t possibly get it all done’.
+For the first time, the whole team could see the entirety of the task ahead of them.
+There was quiet in the room for a moment before murmurings rose about how much work there was, how it was ‘too much,’ and how they ‘couldn’t possibly get it all done.

 Jez looked unfazed.
 He’d seen this before.
 “Have you heard of the Kübler-Ross model?” he asked.
-He went on to explain the common cycle of emotional responses during a change project, from initial excitement and energy, to disillusionment, to finally, improved happiness and success.
-“This is exactly what is happening now, and it is what will happen to your teams during this project”.
-He went on to explain to the project team and senior leadership team how they had an important part to play in helping the rest of the organisation on the journey, through frequent and relevant communication, consultation and respect for people’s positions and beliefs.
-After all, he said, “No matter how many Project tools you may have, it is people who deliver projects”.
+Next, he explained the typical cycle of emotional responses during a change project, from initial excitement and energy to disillusionment, finally, improved happiness and success.
+“This is exactly what is happening now and what will happen to your teams during this project.”
+Finally, he explained to the project and senior leadership team how they had an important part to play in helping the rest of the organization on the journey through frequent and relevant communication, consultation, and respect for people’s positions and beliefs.
+After all, he said, “No matter how many Project tools you may have, it is people who deliver projects.”

 Agility to manage complexity

-Given the size of the project, and their lack of experience delivering anything like it at cult-culture.com previously, Jez advocated an agile approach: the team would focus on iterative and incremental delivery, rather than trying to deliver everything as one big project.
-He introduced the team to The Agile Manifesto and the 12 principles that underpin it.
-He explained that whilst it may take longer to deliver absolutely everything, the approach would allow them to deliver some of the project faster, whilst giving them more flexibility to change approach along the way.
+Given the size of the project and their lack of experience, Jez advocated an agile approach.
+He proposed the team would focus on iterative and incremental delivery rather than trying to deliver everything as one big project.
+Jez introduced the team to The Agile Manifesto and the 12 principles that underpin it.
+He explained that while it may take longer to deliver absolutely everything, the approach would allow them to deliver some of the projects faster while giving them more flexibility to change course along the way.

 A New Normal

 The launch of a single tee-shirt was low-key.
 Sales quietly went live on the cult-culture.com site on a Tuesday evening.
 Sarah recalled it was raining that night, but the whole team had stayed late and celebrated their first step into selling clothing.
-The tee-shirts sold out quickly, and the marketing team gained valuable insight from customers on what they liked.
-They launched a competition for loyal customers to design an exclusive cult-culture hoodie.
+The tee shirts sold out quickly, and the marketing team gained valuable insight from customers on what they liked.
+Next, they launched a competition for loyal customers to design an exclusive cult-culture hoodie.
 Again, this sold out rapidly.

-Six months from when the project had started, Jez called the team to a final meeting.
-They reviewed the Business case and the Objectives they’d set themselves in the project Terms of Reference.
-It was time to complete the final phase of the project: Closure.
+Six months after the project started, Jez called the team to a final meeting.
+First, they reviewed the Business case and the Objectives they’d set themselves in the project Terms of Reference.
+Then, it was time to complete the project’s final phase: Closure.

-With Jez at the helm, the team reflected on what had gone well, and what lessons could be applied to projects of the future.
+With Jez at the helm, the team reflected on what had gone well and what lessons could be applied to future projects.
 Then they ensured all the outstanding actions were handed over to operational teams.
-Finally, Sarah agreed to take responsibility for reviewing the business case in a further 6 months, to reflect on whether they had hit their sales figures.
+Finally, Sarah agreed to take responsibility for reviewing the business case in a further six months to reflect on whether they had hit their sales figures.
 Based on the early results they were seeing, the team was confident they would be successful.

-The business made the decision to keep the agile teams in place even after the project closed down.
-The approach to managing work was well suited to operations as well as projects, and the team focused on continuously improving themselves, whilst remaining flexible enough to work on whatever items of work were prioritized by the business.
+The business kept the agile teams in place even after the project closed.
+This is because the approach to managing work was well suited to operations as well as projects, and the team focused on continuously improving themselves while remaining flexible enough to work on whatever items of work were prioritized by the business.

 Traditional project management stayed too.
-Jez continued to work for Sarah and they built a strategic Project Management Office which focused on supporting strategy definition, planning, and both agile and project delivery.
+Jez continued to work for Sarah, and they built a strategic Project Management Office that focused on supporting strategy definition, planning, and agile and project delivery.
 Through what started as a reaction to stagnating sales, Cult-Culture.com had developed new ways of working and was ready to face the future.

 This scenario is not an uncommon one.
-Modern project managers are expected to bring a wide range of tools and techniques into organizations to help them deliver faster than ever before.
+Modern project managers are expected to bring a wide range of tools and techniques to the table.
+And they are expected to help organizations deliver faster than ever.
 Frequently project managers have to work across business silos to get work done, experiencing all manner of resistance and disillusionment along the way.
-Agile techniques are massively growing in popularity, due to their ability to handle complex problems that traditional methods tend to struggle with.
-Good project managers will know when to deploy agile techniques, and when to use traditional approaches.
-Excellent project managers will know how to mash them together to maximize delivery.
+Agile techniques are massively growing in popularity due to their ability to handle complex problems that traditional methods tend to struggle with.
+Good project managers will know when to deploy agile techniques and when to use traditional approaches.
+Excellent project managers will learn how to mash them together to maximize delivery.

 And the strategic PMO?
-Well, they are becoming part of the project success story in many organizations, helping deliver the right things faster, whether that be with project managers leading projects, program managers leading programs, change managers initiating change, agile teams blurring lines between operational and project work, or coaches working to help people and teams be the best that they can be.
+Well, they are becoming part of the project success story in many organizations.
+They help deliver the right things faster, whether with project managers leading projects, program managers leading programs, change managers initiating change, and agile teams blurring lines between operational and project work.
+Or coaches working to help people and teams be the best they can be.